circleci/circleci-docs/archived/_archive/shipio-to-circleci-migration.md

 ```
 ### Run scripts
 You can specify which scripts to run in your [circle.yml]( {{ site.baseurl }}/1.0/configuration/).
-The following .yml snippit would trigger script.sh to run during each build.
+The following .yml snippet would trigger script.sh to run during each build.

 ```
 machine: